hertzmann/hertzmann.github.io/_posts/2023-03-06-open-ended-exploration.md

 </p>
 </figure>
 </center>
 along with various other filters.

-We started to find applications for it everywhere.
-At one point while working on the project, I walked into a friend's school office and saw this painting by Masaaki Miyasako on the wall:
+One we had a technique for learning filters, we started to find applications for it everywhere.
+At one point while working on the project, I walked into a friend's office and saw this painting by Masaaki Miyasako on the wall:
 <center>
 <figure>
    <p float="left">